 Trust that they want to come back to peace with each other.
 A good question is “What do you guys need to do to come back to peace with each other?”
 Most of the time when I ask this question, they jump straight to “I’m sorry I ….”, “I’m sorry too, let’s play again “.
 The question reminds them that they want to be at peace and reminds them that it’s something that they can just choose.
-Generally when they fight, they both feel bad, feel guilty, feel hardened towards themselves and other and want somebody to help them resolve the bad feelings so they can feel happy, innocent and free again.
+Generally, when they fight, they both feel bad, feel guilty, feel hardened towards themselves and other and want somebody to help them resolve the bad feelings so they can feel happy, innocent and free again.

+When to intervene?
 When fighting between siblings is charged with some very strong emotions, the children generally need help a lot earlier than they get it.
 Parents often either ignore the conflicts until they’ve escalated to a pretty bad state or intervene in a judgmental and controlling way dictating the solutions, which contributes more conflict to the conflict, more anger to the anger.

 Prevention is often the best remedy.
-If you sense that conflict is brewing, perhaps you identify your child using a tone that shows some upset, try not to take it personally, but instead see that your child may be signaling that they need to feel re-connected with you or within the family in general.
+If you sense that conflict is brewing, perhaps you identify your child using a tone that shows some upset, try not to take it personally, but instead see that your child may be signalling that they need to feel re-connected with you or within the family in general.
 When frustrations mount, kids tend to take it out on each other (or their parent), it’s not intentional, it’s just that their tolerance becomes very low and anything can set them off.
 If you notice they’re out of sorts and invite warm connection and inclusion, you can often dissipate the problem before it escalates.

-You may sense that they need to express some built up frustration, you can invite them to show you what’s hard; “it sounds like you’re very frustrated, can I help?” or “you sounded very stressed Lynn, are you ok?” or “would you like to explain to your sister what you need her to hear/ understand/ not do?”
+You may sense that they need to express some built-up frustration, you can invite them to show you what’s hard; “it sounds like you’re very frustrated, can I help?” or “you sounded very stressed Lynn, are you ok?” or “would you like to explain to your sister what you need her to hear/ understand/ not do?”
 Or just move in and give the stressed child some connection by offering to do an activity with them, perhaps chatting about the day, offer to help them with their homework, etc. This connection will generally dissipate stress and feelings of frustration and give the child the space to express anything they need to express.

-Hatred If fighting between siblings is very intense to the point of regularly (as opposed to rarely) expressing hatred, this is generally symptomatic of a backlog of deeply painful unresolved feelings that need attention.
+Hatred or contempt.
+If fighting between siblings is very intense to the point of regularly (as opposed to rarely) expressing hatred, this is generally symptomatic of a backlog of deeply painful unresolved feelings that need attention.
 It’s important that children aren’t shamed for such feelings, but get the help that they’re no doubt desperate to receive.
 In such cases, emotions may be way too volatile for the children to cope with direct confrontation with each other, even when facilitated with this respectful approach.
-They will each need to feel seen and heard and understood and to hence feel more safe before tackling resolving conflicts constructively with their sibling.
+They will each need to feel seen and heard and understood and to hence feel safer before tackling resolving conflicts constructively with their sibling.
 Instead of mediating with both present, you may need to give each of them the support and listening they need separately.

 If a conflict arises and one child storms off, rather than putting pressure on them to talk it through, decide which one you will go to first (take turns from one conflict to the next), tell the other child that you want to help them and will be back in a few minutes, go and spend time with your child just focusing mostly on listening to their perspective.
-Put aside the need to sort out the current problem (if possible) until your child has started to feel more calm and settled and is at least feeling connected to you again, which helps build up their emotional capacity to actually want to resolve with their sibling.
+Put aside the need to sort out the current problem (if possible) until your child has started to feel calmer and settled and is at least feeling connected to you again, which helps build up their emotional capacity to actually want to resolve with their sibling.
 If direct confrontation is still too much, you can mediate by speaking to each of them on the other’s behalf.
-If there are very painful emotions between your siblings and little affection between them, think about gaining extra support from a safe close person to the family or a professional like myself (see services).
+If there are very painful emotions between your siblings and little affection between them, think about gaining extra support from a safe close person to the family or a professional like myself.

 The parent’s childhood experiences.